 Hardly an accident, but not what it had been made out to be either.
 Was Ovitz invented by the press, or did he invent himself for the press?
 Either way, the myth that grew up around him was a conspiracy of spin that Hollywood’s rank and file bought into.
 Long hyped as the most powerful figure in Hollywood, he has inadvertently demonstrated where the real power lies—with people like his former boss, Disney Chairman Michael Eisner, who run the global entertainment conglomerates that talent agents merely help fuel.
 Ovitz’s fall has led to a wrenching realignment of perception and reality in a town where the two are often thought to be identical—though the studio chiefs who say yes or no to those $100 million projects knew the score all along.

-Now, at 50, Ovitz finds himself just another mogul without portfolio, in the company of former HBO chief Michael Fuchs and former Sony chief Mickey Schulhof.
+Now, at 50, Ovitz finds himself just another mogul without portfolio, in the company of former HBO chief Michael Fuchs and former Sony Corp. of America chief Mickey Schulhof.
 “I think it’s impossible to judge whether Michael would have been an effective executive,” says Herbert Allen, the New York investment banker, citing the resistance Ovitz encountered from other Disney execs.
 “But my guess is, it’s not his strength.
 He’s visionary, entrepreneurial, charismatic—but it has to be his show, and I think it should be a smaller show.”

 Ovitz may be thinking smaller, but apparently not too small.
 He’s hired David Maisel, a gung-ho young consultant who followed him from CAA to Disney, to help with his new business venture—said to be a multimedia startup, or perhaps a filmmakers’ company modeled on the original United Artists.
 One investment banker who saw a preliminary business plan says it called for capital of $1 billion to $2 billion, which he told Ovitz was more than he could raise.